Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Industry’s Formaldehyde Research Investment

-Given formaldehyde’s wide use, extensive product stewardship efforts have been implemented, including state-of-the-art scientific research.
-The formaldehyde industry has invested millions of dollars in conducting research.
+Given formaldehyde’s wide use, extensive product stewardship efforts have been implemented.
+In addition, the formaldehyde industry has invested millions of dollars in conducting state-of-the-art scientific research.
 These efforts have included scientific research evaluating potential associations between formaldehyde and cancers; quantifying thresholds for formaldehyde exposure; and understanding differences between formaldehyde found in the environment and formaldehyde produced by normal body processes.
 This work is critical information and should be incorporated in regulatory and scientific policy decision-making in the U.S. and abroad.